 xiii arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with the Council’s financial regulations;

-xiv record every planning application notified to the Council and the Council’s response to the local planning authority in a book for such purpose;
+xiv record every planning application notified to the Council and the Council’s response to the local planning authority;

-xv refer a planning application received by the Council to the Chairman, or in his absence the Vice-Chairman, of the Council within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the Council;
+xv refer a planning application received by the Council to the Chair, or in their absence the Vice-Chair, of the Council within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the Council;

 xvi manage access to information about the Council via the publication scheme; and

 xvii retain custody of the seal of the Council (if any) which shall not be used without a resolution to that effect.

 See also standing order 24.